Python Binary File Guide: Practical Read, Parse, Write

 Disadvantages

-• Not suitable if you need the entire file loaded at once
+• Not suitable for use cases that require processing the entire file at once

 ③ Read Binary Data Line by Line (readline())